-Primary care providers, including mid-level providers, are required to complete the ACEs Aware Core Training and the DHCS Training Attestation before billing and beginning screenings.
-DHCS has recently updated the ACEs Provider Training Attestation process, and Providers now attest to completing the "Becoming ACEs Aware in California" training in their evaluation of the course by including their National Provider Identifier (NPI) in the post-training evaluation.
+Primary care providers, including mid-level providers, are required to complete the Becoming ACEs Aware in California training (formerly known as ACEs Aware Core Training), and complete the DHCS training attestation form in the evaluation of the course.
+Providers must complete the DHCS training attestation form by including their National Provider Identifier (NPI) for the Alliance to identify if they have completed the training.
 Mid-level provider's supervising physician also needs to complete the required training and attestation.
-The Alliance receives a list from DHCS of providers who have completed their training and attestations in the following month of when the training was completed.
+Providers must complete this training and attestation form before billing the Alliance and administering screenings.
+The Alliance receives a monthly list from DHCS of providers who have completed their training and attestations in the following month of when the training was completed.
+If the provider's NPI is not on the DHCS attestation list, the claim will be denied.